mohmmadAK/SIT305/README.md

 # Henry comments 27/April
 - I haven't seen any updates in quite a few days  (We were facing issues with some crashes and game load for level 2 changes, fixed some issues and commited)
 - your changelog needs a lot more work (Updated, will be updating more in next few days)
 - Your data hasn't progressed enough given that we're at the end of Week 7.
-(Working on it, will update in next few days).
+(Modifying the data set and fixing few issues.
+Will have more commits today and tomorrow).